OTRF/ThreatHunter-Playbook/tactical_groups/credential_access/in_memory_mimikatz.md

 * Out of all the Modules that Mimikatz needs to function, the 5 above are the ones with less false positives
 * WMINet_Utils.dll is optional since it is loaded by scripts developed by PowerSploit and Empire projects (Invoke-Mimikatz.ps1).
 * Look for PowerShell.exe accessing Lsass.exe with a potential CallTrace Pattern: C:\\Windows\\SYSTEM32\\ntdll\.dll\+[a-zA-Z0-9]{1,}\|C:\\Windows\\system32\\KERNELBASE\.dll\+[a-zA-Z0-9]{1,}\|UNKNOWN\([a-zA-Z0-9]{16}\)
+	* Remember that an attacker can easily run Mimikatz or other credential dumping tool under a different process.
+This hypothesis is focusing on PowerShell as a process hosting the script.
+However, you can change this hypothesis to look for other Microsoft signed binaries or any process in the system.
+The idea is to focus on the patterns of behavior.

 ## Hunting Techniques Recommended